 Effective March 17, 2020, all deadlines established pursuant to M.R.
 Civ.
-P. 80F (traffic infractions), and set to expire on or before May 31, 2020, are extended to June1, 2020.
+P. 80F (traffic infractions), and set to expire on or before June 30, 2020, are

 PMO-TC-1(G).
 ORDER REGARDING UNCONTESTED ADOPTIONS

 In light of public health concerns arising from the novel coronavirus (COVID-19), effective immediately, and until further order of the court, the court will hold final hearings in uncontested adoption proceedings related to Child Protection cases.
 The final hearing on these petitions for adoption shall be conducted remotely by a video or telephone conference if video or telephonic participation is sufficient to comport with due process requirements.
 The court, in its own discretion, reserves the right to require parties to appear in person.